MH-Kentucky/MH-Kentucky.github.io/README.md

 # MH-Kentucky.github.io
-This is a resume template built with HTML and CDD updated with my information.
+This is a resume template built with HTML and CSS updated with my information.